Answers to a few frequently asked questions about the nail services that I offer:

 Shellac is a brand of hybrid gel polish used for doing manicures and pedicures and is not a type of manicure service.
 I use Artistic Colour Gloss gel polish, which lasts longer than hybrid gel polishes.

-No, I don’t.
-I was taught to buff and file all nails and nail enhancements using a standard hand-held file or buffer.
+Yes, I do, but I will never use an e-file on your natural nails.
+I was taught to buff and file natural nails standard hand-held file or buffer.
 This may take a little longer than using an e-file, but I find it gives me more control over how much I am filing or buffing off, thereby reducing the risk of damaging your natural nail.
-If you have really thin, paper-like nails, it could be because your nail technician is buffing or filing away too much of your natural nail during prep or removal of your enhancements.
+I only use the e-file if doing a backfill, removing gel polish on toes, or removing extensions.
+As soon as the product thins sufficiently, I switch to using a standard nail file or buffer.

 No, I don’t cut nails or cuticles.
 Nails are filed down to the desired length using a nail file (this includes toenails), as this reduces any risk of live skin being accidentally nicked or cut with clippers or other form of cutting tool.
-Legally, nail technicians are not allowed to cut or remove any living tissue, as this is classed as minor surgery.
+Legally, nail technicians in New Zealand are not allowed to cut or remove any living tissue, as this is classed as minor surgery.
 This includes cuticles and any skin around your nails.
-Having someone cut your cuticles, or any skin around your nails, increases your risk of being exposed to bacteria and possibly ending up with an infection.
+Having someone cut your cuticles – or any live skin around your nails – increases your risk of being exposed to bacteria and possibly ending up with an infection.

 I prefer not to use tips as these create a weak spot in the nail enhancement.
 During my training I was taught how to use tips as well as how to sculpt the entire nail enhancement using forms (a form is a type of removable sticker), which creates a stronger nail enhancement and reduces the risk of splitting or breaking.
 If you prefer to have tips put under your enhancements, I can still do this for you.